 If your question is not included below, email us at firstname.lastname@example.org

 Please note: The answers below should not be considered "legal advice."
 Potential and continuing students are encouraged to contact our office and speak to an international student advisor about any specific immigration and/or academic questions.

-You may study in the IIS intensive English program on a part-time basis.
-To apply, please visit our website.
+A: You may study in the IIS intensive English program on a part-time basis.
+To apply, please visit our how to apply page.

 For those who would like to take a credit class at the college, the nature of the tourist/business visa (i.e., B1/B2) will not allow you to take credit class(es) at Mission College.

 Q: When do I pay my fees?
 Your tuition and fees are due when you register for your classes.
 IIS tution and fees are due the Wendesday before the classes begin.

 A: Can I change my current visa status to F-1 in the U.S.?